13 Best Watches for 2026: What Experts Recommend

 Minor drawbacks: The silicone strap is comfortable but feels basic compared to metal bracelet options.
 And while the 41-hour power reserve is decent, it does mean that if you leave it unworn for a couple of days, you’ll need to reset it.
 But those are small trade-offs for an automatic diver with this level of build and reliability — especially at around $550–$575.

-This represents the best value in affordable watches of 2025.
+This represents the best value in affordable watches for 2026.
 Solar charging, day-date display, 100m water resistance, and Citizen’s reputation for reliability make it hard to beat at $236.

 Why we recommend it: Six months of power reserve means it continues to run even after extended storage.
 The canvas strap is surprisingly comfortable for long wear.
 Citizen’s customer service actually responds when you need help.